-Karen began offering Past Life Regression in 1994 and offers over 20 years experience in regression therapy.
+Karen began offering Regression Therapy in 1994 and offers over 20 years experience in the US and Australia.

 Where do we come from?
 Why are we here?
 Where are we going?

 “If you really want to know who we are, we must first know who we were.”
 Roger Woolger, PhD.
 Author of “Healing Your Past Lives” and “Other Lives, Other Selves.”